EnchanteHQ/enchante/README.md

 ## Architecture and Structure

-Enchante App uses MVVM Architecture as recommended by Google and takes full advantages of Jetpack Components such as LiveData, viewModelScopes and Coroutines.
+Enchanté App uses MVVM Architecture as recommended by Google and takes full advantages of Jetpack Components such as LiveData, viewModelScopes and Coroutines.
 It additionally uses Koin for dependency Injection.

 Do note that ARCore, NearbyAPI, and Rapyd SDK has been decoupled from the main repository app to allow scope of Unit and E2E testing in future